Ranked-Choice Voting Delivers Democrats A House Seat

 What's left?

 In addition to the recounts in Florida and outstanding vote in the Georgia governor's race, there are still seven House races to be called.
-Of those, Democrats very well may win four.
-Look to California's 39th and 45th congressional districts, as well as New York's 22nd and Utah's 4th districts.
+Of those, Democrats may very well win four.
+Look to California's 39th and 45th congressional districts, as well as New York's 22nd and Utah's 4th.

-In California, there are still some 3 million votes left to be tallied, according to the latest numbers from the California Secretary of State's office, updated at Wednesday afternoon.
+In California, there are still some 3 million votes left to be tallied, according to the latest numbers from the California secretary of state's office, updated Wednesday afternoon.

-In California's 39th district, Republican Young Kim is now just ahead by 122 votes over Democrat Gil Cisneros who continues to close as more ballots are counted in Orange County.
-The Democrat in the 45th district has now pulled well ahead.
+In California's 39th District, Republican Young Kim is now ahead by just 122 votes over Democrat Gil Cisneros, who continues to close as more ballots are counted in Orange County.
+The Democrat in the 45th District has now pulled well ahead.

-Republicans lead in three other uncalled races — Georgia's 7th, New York's 27th, and Texas' 23rd congressional districts and appear in stronger positions in those.
+Republicans are leading in three other uncalled races — Georgia's 7th, New York's 27th and Texas' 23rd congressional districts — and appear in stronger positions in those.